davidarps/davidarps.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in Computational Linguistics at HHU Düsseldorf, where I am mainly working on exploring the linguistic knowledge of different kinds of language models.
+I am a PhD student in Computational Linguistics at HHU Düsseldorf, where my research focuses on exploring the linguistic knowledge of different kinds of language models.
-My first advisor is [Prof. Dr. Laura Kallmeyer](https://user.phil.hhu.de/kallmeyer/).
+Besides that, I teach in the [Department of Computational Linguistics](https://studycl.phil.hhu.de/).
+My advisors are [Laura Kallmeyer](https://user.phil.hhu.de/kallmeyer/) and [Hassan Sajjad](https://hsajjad.github.io/).

 {style="text-align: justify;"}